“What makes Alessio special is his melding of academic cleverness, instrumental prowess and his engaging personality“

 Mark Delpriora Co-Chair of the Guitar Department Manhattan School of Music

-Alessio Olivieri is a Ph.D. candidate in Musicology at the University of California Riverside.
+Alessio Olivieri is an Assistant Professor of Music History at the Glenn Korff School of Music, University of Nebraska – Lincoln, and a Research Associate at the Center for Iberian and Latin American Music (CILAM), university of California – Riverside.
 His research focuses on realism and verismo in the Spanish musical theater at the crossroads of the 19th and 20th centuries.
-Other interests include Italian verismo, 19th-century Italian art songs, and 20th-century guitar repertoire.

 Alessio has presented his researches in a number of conference for the American Musicological Society, the Italian Musicological Society, The University of Melbourne (Australia), and the University of North Texas.

 Alessio Olivieri is an awards-winner Italian classical guitarist.
 He has performed extensively as a soloist and in chamber music ensembles in Italy, Australia, New Zealand, and The United States.